Ludhiana: Railway

-Ludhiana Junction railway station is connected to other metro cities.
-It also has Sahnewal, Doraha, Qila Raipur railway stations which serve cargo and passenger trains.
-Vande Bharat Express has a stop at Ludhiana junction on its New Delhi (NDLS) – Shri Mata Vaishno Devi Katra (SVDK) route.
+Ludhiana has strong rail connectivity and is an important junction on the Delhi–Amritsar main line of Indian Railways.
+The city is primarily served by Ludhiana Junction railway station, one of the busiest railway stations in Punjab, with direct train services to major cities such as Delhi, Amritsar, Mumbai and Kolkata.

+Other railway stations within Ludhiana district include Khanna railway station, Doraha railway station, Sahnewal railway station and Phillaur Junction railway station, along with smaller stations such as Dhandari Kalan railway station and Kila Raipur railway station which collectively support both passenger and freight movement across the district.

 City transportation

 City bus service has been cancelled.
 Moving around inside the city is done mostly by auto-rickshaws, and cycle rickshaws, while latest Ludhiana BRTS was planned to be constructed but due to lack of funds allotted and weak planning and management the project too has been scrapped by the government thus worsening the traffic problems in the industrial city.